-See what over one million visitors a year are talking about!
+See what 1.5 million visitors a year are talking about!
 Looming large over the Atlantic Ocean on the edge of Western Europe stand the magnificent natural wonder of the Cliffs of Moher.
 Bruised and battered into incredible furrowed forms by the incessant pounding of the waves, they soar to a height of over 214 metres (700 feet) and stretch for a distance of 8km.

 Head for the heights of the Cliffs of Moher and make your Ireland vacation hard to top!